-This almond flour chocolate cake is the best easy keto chocolate cake for birthday party !
-You will love its moist texture and sweet chocolate almond butter frosting !
+This almond flour chocolate cake is the best easy keto chocolate cake for birthday parties!
+You’ll love its moist texture and sweet chocolate almond butter frosting!

 The basic ingredients to make this easy moist chocolate cake are:

 Almond flour – make sure you are using fine blanched almond flour.
-Almond meal is thicker and dry out cakes recipes
+Almond meal is coarser and dries out cakes recipes

 Unsweetened cocoa powder – brings the lovely chocolate flavor to the cake without the sugar and carbs

-Sugar free crystal sweetener – feel free to choose your favorite from erythritol, Monk fruit or xylitol.
-Another non keto healthy option is coconut sugar if you are on paleo diet
+Sugar-free crystal sweetener – feel free to choose your favorite from erythritol, Monk fruit or xylitol.
+Another non-keto healthy option is coconut sugar if you are on a paleo diet

-Eggs – this recipe doesn’t work with an egg replacement
+Eggs – this recipe doesn’t work with any egg replacement

 Unsweetened almond milk or unsweetened coconut milk if desired

-Baking powder or use half amount of baking soda
+Baking powder or use half the amount of baking soda

 Vanilla essence or vanilla stevia drops

-How to make a moist chocolate cake ?
+How to make a moist keto chocolate cake?

 This is the best part of this almond flour chocolate cake.
-You will love the combination of the creamy chocolate almond butter cream and moist keto chocolate cake.
-Of course, you can replace almond butter by peanut butter if desired but it will raise the carbs slightly !
+You will love the combination of the creamy chocolate, almond butter cream and moist keto chocolate cake.
+Of course, you can replace almond butter with peanut butter if desired but it will raise the carbs slightly!
 Read more about my chocolate almond butter frosting recipe here.

-How to make ahead a chocolate birthday cake ?
+Can I make ahead a keto chocolate birthday cake?

-If you want to create a 2 layer keto chocolate cake as you see on my pictures, you will have to bake this recipe twice.
-Also, make sure you bake both cakes one at a time in your oven.
-Of course, you can bake the layers 24 – 48 hours before assembling your cake.
-In order to keep your layer moist you can store them in a cake box or on a plate in the fridge wrapped with a piece of wrap.
+If you want to create a 2-layer keto chocolate cake as you see on my pictures, you will have to bake this recipe twice, one per layer.
+Also, make sure you bake each layer one at a time in your oven.
+You can actually bake the layers 24 to 48 hours before assembling your cake.
+In order to keep your layers moist you can store them in a cake box or on a plate in the fridge wrapped with a piece of wrap.

 How to assemble the keto chocolate cake?

 First, make sure the cake layers are cold, at room temperature.
-This means you will have to cool them for at least 3 hours or overnight before adding any frosting.
+This might mean you have to cool them for at least 3 hours or overnight before adding any frosting if you didn’t do them ahead of time.
 Then, I recommend using a turning table.
-Place the first cake layer on the turning table, had 1/3 of the frosting in the middle of the cake and using a spatula spread the frosting, from the middle to the side, while you turn the table at the same time.
+Place the first cake layer on the turning table, add 1/3 of the frosting in the middle of the cake and using a spatula spread the frosting, from the middle to the side, while you turn the table at the same time.
 Next, add the second cake layer and 1/3 of the frosting.
 Proceed as before to spread the frosting all over the cake.
-Obviously lots of frosting is going to spread on the side and that is ok.
+Obviously some of the frosting is going to leak out on the side of the cake but that’s ok.
 Spread the rest of the frosting on the side and keep turning the table while applying a medium pressure with your spatula on the side of the cake.

-Yes, you can store a chocolate cake in the fridge for up to 4 days.
-Always make sure the cake is in an airtight container or cake box to keep it moist and fresh.
+Yes, you can store this chocolate cake in the fridge for up to 4 days.
+Always make sure the cake is in an airtight container or in a cake box to keep it moist and fresh.

 Preheat oven at 160C (325F).
-Grease a 9 inches round cake pan with coconut oil or butter.
+Grease a 9 inch round cake pan with coconut oil or butter.
 Set aside.

 In a large mixing bowl, using an electric beater, beat eggs, melted coconut oil (or butter), unsweetened almond milk and vanilla together for 45 seconds on medium/high speed or until fluffy and small bubbles forms on the top.
 Set aside.